Page last updated:

 X-Forwarded-For is not present, then the Gorouter sets it to the IP address of the load balancer in the forwarded request (some load balancers masquerade the client IP).
 If a load balancer sends the client IP using the PROXY protocol, then the Gorouter uses the client IP address to set

 If your load balancer terminates TLS on the client side of the Gorouter, it must append these headers to requests forwarded to the Gorouter.
-For more information, see the Securing Traffic into Cloud Foundry topic.
+For more information, see Securing Traffic into Cloud Foundry.

 Zipkin is a tracing system that enables app developers to troubleshoot failures or latency issues.
 Zipkin provides the ability to trace requests and responses across distributed systems.
-See Zipkin.io for more information.
+For more information, see Zipkin.io.